CPAP machines: Tips for avoiding 10 common problems

-Following good general sleep habits also are helpful.
+Following good general sleep habits also is helpful.
 Exercise regularly and avoid caffeine and alcohol before bedtime.
 Try to relax.
 For example, take a warm bath before you go to bed.
 Don't go to bed until you're tired.

 8. Dry mouth

-If you breathe through your mouth at night or sleep with your mouth open, some CPAP devices may worsen dry mouth.
+If you breathe through your mouth at night or sleep with your mouth open, some CPAP machines may worsen dry mouth.
 A chin strap may help keep your mouth closed and reduce the air leak if you wear a nasal mask.

-A full-face-mask-style device that covers your mouth and nose also may work well for you.
+A machine with a full face mask that covers your mouth and nose also may work well for you.
 A CPAP-heated humidifier that attaches to the air pressure machine also may help.